Call for Participants

 Video courtesy of APTA.

-Researchers in the Department of Rehabilitation Science are conducting a study examining muscle oxygen use in people with obstructed sleep apnea.
-The study is recruiting people ages 18-55, both with and without a diagnosis of obstructive sleep apnea.
-Learn more about their study (pdf).
+Researchers in the Department of Rehabilitation Science are conducting a study examining gait and balance impairments in individuals with Parkinson’s Disease and what can be done to improve these functions.
+The study is recruiting people over the age of 18, both with and without a diagnosis of Parkinson’s Disease.

 For more information, email Andrew Guccione (email@example.com).